Related publications

 You can apply for a TV licence on the TV Licensing website or by post, phone or at any PayPoint.
 There are different ways to pay.
 If you find it difficult to pay for your licence, you could spread the costs by setting up a Direct Debit or using a TV licensing payment card.

 In some situations, you may qualify for a Simple Payment Plan.
 You can’t apply for this yourself – you need a referral from certain charities or debt advice agencies.
 These include Citizens Advice, National Debtline and Money Advice Scotland.
 You can find local debt advice agencies on the MoneyHelper website.
-Contact our Helpline if you need more information.
+Call our free Helpline on 0800 319 6789 for more information.

 If you watch television without a valid TV licence, you may be prosecuted.
-But this should be a last resort.
 Contact TV Licensing and ask them to help you work out the best way for you to pay.
 TV Licensing has more information about what to do if you're struggling to pay.

-Scammers sometimes target TV licensing customers.
-They may call you or send letters, emails or texts telling you, for example, that:
+Scammers sometimes target TV Licensing customers.
+They may call you or send letters, emails or texts telling you that:

 Scams can be very convincing.
 TV Licensing has advice on how to spot and report a TV licence scam.